11 Important Things Your Vaginal Discharge Can Reveal About Your Health

 You have an STD

 Gonorrhea and chlamydia, two sexually transmitted diseases that are reaching epidemic proportions these days, may cause your vaginal discharge to change in color, amount, or smell.
 Unfortunately, more often than not these two are asymptomatic, meaning that you won’t know you have them until they show up on a test.
 (Another reason to stay on top of your yearly check-ups.)
 There is one STD however, that makes a major mark in your undies: Trichomoniasis is characterized by “frothy green and yellow” discharge, according to Dr. Scott.
 For the record, “frothy” is never a word you want to be associated with your genitals.
+Keep up with your sexual health with an at-home STD test subscription.

 You’re turned on